 What are tax deed sales?

-Tax Deed Sales deal with the selling of property to the highest bidder at a public auction in order to recover delinquent property taxes.
-A tax deed sale occurs after an owner of a tax Certificate applies to the tax Collector for a tax Deed after the tax Certificate has been held for the statutory period of twenty-two months from date of delinquency.
+Tax deed sales deal with the selling of property to the highest bidder at a public auction in order to recover delinquent property taxes.
+A tax deed sale occurs after an owner of a tax certificate applies to the Tax Collector for a tax deed after the tax certificate has been held for the statutory period of 22 months from date of delinquency.

 Who conducts the sale?

-A deputy clerk employed by the Clerk of the Circuit Court conducts the sale or public auction in accordance with Florida Statute 197.502.
+A deputy clerk employed by the Clerk of the Circuit Court and Comptroller conducts the sale or public auction in accordance with Florida Statute 197.502.

 When and where are these tax deed sales held?